JavierMarro/JavierMarro/README.md

 <h1 align="left">Hello, world 👋 I'm Javier</h1>

-<p align="left"> From Secondary teaching to Software Development, I'm a Junior Full Stack Software Developer (with a slight incline towards Front-End) who has been upskilling by completing Harvard's CS50: Introduction to Computer Science and building projects over the past year. </p>
+<p align="left"> From Secondary teaching to Software Development, I'm a Junior Full Stack Software Developer who has been upskilling by completing a few certifications online and building projects over the past year. </p>

 <h2 align="left">About me</h2>

-<p align="left">✨ Check out my portfolio site where you can read in more detail about the projects I have completed so far: <a href="https://www.javiermarro.dev/">javiermarro.dev</a><br>📚 I’m currently taking the <a href="https://java-programming.mooc.fi/">Java Programming - MOOC</a> course from the University of Helsinki.<br>📖 Reading list:</p>
+<p align="left">👨‍💻 Check out my portfolio site where you can read in more detail about the projects I have completed so far: <a href="https://www.javiermarro.dev/">javiermarro.dev</a><br><br>🌱 I’m currently taking the <strong>Java Programming MOOC II</strong> course from the University of Helsinki.<br><br>📄 Certificates I have completed:<br>
+1. <a href="https://certificates.cs50.io/d60e2b6a-c340-4baf-9663-309e6ca7d2eb.pdf?size=a4">Harvard - CS50: Introduction to Computer Science</a><br>
+2. <a href="https://certificates.mooc.fi/validate/a9yiexuujnc">University of Helsinki - Java Programming MOOC I</a>
+<br><p>📚 Reading list:</p>
 <ul>
-  <li>Grokking: algorithms (currently reading)</li>
+  <li>Grokking: algorithms 📖</li>
   <li>Clean Code</li>
   <li>The Pragmatic Programmer</li>
   <li>Working Effectively with Legacy Code</li>